husarion/zed-docker/README.md

 > **INFO:**
 >
-> First running of **ROS 2** Docker image download configuration files and optimize camera it may take few minuts.
+> First running of **ROS 2** Docker images, download configuration files and optimize camera.
+It may take few minuts.
 That's why you should remember about mounting a volumen inside the container.

 ## Prepare environment